Self-determination: Palestine

+Palestinian self-determination is the aspiration of some Palestinians and Palestinian nationalists for increased autonomy and sovereign independence, as well as to the international right of self-determination applied to Palestine.
+Such sentiments are features of both the one state solution and the two state solution.
+In the two state solution this usually denotes territorial integrity initiatives, such as resisting occupation in the West Bank, annexation efforts in East Jerusalem or freedom of movement along borders, as well the preservation of important sites such as al-Aqsa mosque.

 Quebec

 In Canada, many Francophone citizens in the Province of Quebec have wanted the province to separate from Confederation.
 The Parti Québécois has asserted Quebec's "right to self-determination. " There is debate on under which conditions would this right be realized.
 French-speaking Quebec nationalism and support for maintaining Québécois culture would inspire Quebec nationalists, many of whom were supporters of the Quebec sovereignty movement during the late-20th century.

+Sardinia

+Sardinian nationalism or Sardism (Sardismu in Sardinian; Sardismo in Italian) is a social, cultural and political movement in Sardinia calling for the self-determination of the Sardinian people in a context of national devolution, further autonomy in Italy, or even outright independence from the latter.
+It also promotes the protection of the island's environment and the preservation of its cultural heritage.

+Even though the island has been characterized by periodical waves of ethnonationalist protests against Rome, the Sardinian movement has its origins on the left of the political spectrum; regionalism and attempts for Sardinian self-determination historically countered in fact the Rome-centric Italian nationalism and fascism (which eventually managed to contain the autonomist and separatist tendencies).

 Scotland

 Scotland ceased to exist as a sovereign state in 1707, as did England, when the Acts of Union (1707) created the unified Kingdom of Great Britain, but has a long-standing Scottish independence movement, with polls suggesting in January 2020 that 52% of eligible voters would vote for an independent Scotland.
 The country's largest political party, the Scottish National Party, campaigns for Scottish independence.
 A referendum on independence was held in 2014, where it was rejected by 55% of voters.
 The Independence debate continued throughout the UK referendum on EU membership where the electorate in Scotland voted by 62% to remain a member of the EU, as did Northern Ireland.
 Results in England and Wales, however, led to the whole of the United Kingdom leaving the EU.
 In late 2019 the Scottish Government announced plans to demand a second referendum on Scottish Independence.
 This was given assent by the Scottish Parliament but, as of July 2022, British Prime Minister Boris Johnson has refused to grant the Section 30 powers required to hold another referendum on the argument that both sides accepted beforehand that the 2014 vote would settle the matter for a generation.